sseanik/python-cheatsheet-1531/README.md

 # append - Adding a new element to the end of a list
 wacky_list.append("duck") # ["goose", "duck", False, 5, None, 4.2, "Duck"]

-# count -Count the occurrences of an element in a list
+# count - Count the occurrences of an element in a list
 duck_count = wacky_list.count("duck") # duck_count = 2

 # index - Retrieve the index of the first occurrences of a value